shaneiadt/shaneiadt.github.io/_posts/2021-05-06-astro-web-framework.md

     - Framework
 ---

 From some very smart people behind [Snowpack](https://www.snowpack.dev/) & [Skypack](https://www.skypack.dev/) comes a new web framework "**Astro**".
-It's still in beta at the momemt but you can join their discord and sign-up for [early access](https://astro.build/).
+It's still in beta at the moment but you can join their discord and sign-up for [early access](https://astro.build/).

 As it's still in closed beta all we have is this great [Speakeasy Js](https://speakeasyjs.com/) demo video: https://www.youtube.com/watch?v=mgkwZqVkrwo